Romanian Deadlift Benefits – Introduction

 Lack of hip mobility and hamstring weakness can negatively affect your ability to deadlift.

-Nowadays, so many of us are mobile in every way other than our own joints.
+Nowadays, you are likely mobile in every way other than your joints.

 Even men younger than 50 might have a problem with hip joint mobility as well.